 Does the SENCER approach work?
 Do students learn better in SENCER courses?
 What about the SENCER approach helps students gain more in learning, develop positive dispositions towards science, and increase their inclination and capacity to be more civically engaged?
-What can faculty members do to make continuous improvements in the quality of their courses?
-How do members of the SENCER community appraise the quality of the SENCER project, itself?
-How do we know?
-How can you find out?
+What can faculty members do to make continuous improvements to the quality of their courses?
+How do members of the SENCER community appraise the quality of the SENCER project?
 What assessment and evaluation tools are available from SENCER?

 SALG Results Show SENCER Faculty Achieve in Raising Higher-Order Learning Gains

 Analysis of the SALG (Student Assessment of their Learning Gains) data from September 2007 to September 2011 reveals that the SENCER project is succeeding on a number of levels.
 First, the data show that an ever-increasing number of SENCER faculty are using the SALG to assess and improve their teaching.
 Over the past four years, SENCER faculty conducted 1,314 SALG surveys, slightly more than 27% of the total number of SALG surveys delivered.
 The number of SENCER surveys has increased every year.
 The first year, 2008-2009, saw the largest increase, from 67 to 1,019.
 In the next year, 2009, the number of users swelled to 1,594 and expanded to 2,026 in 2010 and 2,174 in 2011.
 This substantial and consistent growth shows that SENCER faculty are getting useful data from the SALG.
 Learn more.

 Reshaping How Educators View STEM Learning: Assessment of the SENCER Experience